bautheac/pullit/README.md

-Financial data retrieved using pullit can be stored using [storethat](https://bautheac.github.io/storethat/) for subsequent access whith no active Bloomberg connection needed. storethat uses a bespoke database design for easy and fast access where the data can be stored locally or remotely for global access, in a cloud for example.
+Financial data retrieved using pullit can be stored using [storethat](https://bautheac.github.io/storethat/) for subsequent access with no active Bloomberg connection needed. storethat uses a bespoke database design for easy and fast access where the data can be stored locally or remotely for global access, in a cloud for example.
 Retrieving previously stored data from a storethat database using pullit is fairly similar to retrieving it from Bloomberg.
-The corresponding functions only differ in name with their prefix refering to the data source (storethat vs. Bloomberg); the parameters are equal.
+The corresponding functions only differ in name with their prefix referring to the data source (storethat vs. Bloomberg); the parameters are equal.

-## references
+## References

 <div id="refs" class="references">